-The estimated value of the market for rodent control products used by PCOs is more than \$15 million annually.
-The largest regional market for professional rodent control is the Southern United States (40% to 45% of the total market), followed by the Midwestern, Northeastern and Western United States An estimated 75% to 80% of the professional market is rodenticide products, with the remaining 20% to 25% of the market including other methods of rodent control, such as glue boards and traps.
+The estimated expenditures on rodent control products used by PCOs are more than \$15 million annually (EPA proprietary data).
+The largest regional market for professional rodent control is the Southern United States (40% to 45% of the total market), followed by the Midwestern, Northeastern and Western United States.
+An estimated 75% to 80% of the professional market is rodenticide products, with the remaining 20% to 25% of the market including other methods of rodent control, such as glue boards and traps.
 An estimated 60% to 65% of professional rodent control is for house mice, 35% to 40% is for commensal rats, and 1% to 2% is for other rodents (e.g., pocket gophers, ground squirrels, etc.).
 An estimated 60% of the PCO work to control rodents is residential and 40% is commercial.

-As much as 80% of the rodenticide sales to professional applicators is of products containing the active ingredients bromadiolone and brodifacoum.
+As much as 80% of the rodenticide sales to professional applicators are of products containing the active ingredients bromadiolone and brodifacoum.
 We estimate from available information that bromadiolone comprises 50% and brodifacoum 30% of the total professional market for rodenticides.
 The primary brand names for products containing bromadiolone are Contrac® and Maki®.
 For brodifacoum, the primary brand names are Talon®, Final® and WeatherBlok®.
 Other rodenticide baits with estimated use by professional applicators include difethialone, diphacinone, chlorophacinone, zinc phosphide, bromethalin and cholecalciferol.

-C. Rodent Control in Agricultural Settings
+C. Rodent Control in Agriculture

-The available data (U.S. EPA, 2004; USDA National Agricultural Statistics Service, 1999) on the use of rodent control in agriculture estimate the use of rodenticide baits only.
+EPA proprietary and USDA National Agricultural Statistics Service (NASS) data (1999) on rodent control in agriculture provide estimates of the use of rodenticide baits only.
 There is no information readily available on the extent of use of other methods, such as glue boards and traps, although it is assumed that these methods are used as well in agricultural settings.
 Based on the extent of use of these other methods in residential and commercial settings by homeowners and PCOs, it is assumed that the use of other methods in agricultural settings ranges from 10% to 25% of the total market for rodent control in these areas, with rodenticide baits accounting for the rest of the market.